GetLightBite/StriveSDK_iOS/README.md

 ## Guide

 Follow along with your own project, or use the Tutorial project we've setup.
-You can find the tutorial project at `tutorial_app/StriveCameraTutorial.xcodeproj`.
+Carry on reading for instructions on getting started!

 ## Installation